justin3009/MMX3-ZeroProject/README.md

 https://github.com/RPGHacker/asar - Asar

 ## Requirements
-* MUST have a clean unheadered Mega Man X3 (U) ROM renamed to "MMX3.sfc" with the .sfc end as this notates that it's unheadered for Asar.
+* MUST have a clean unheadered Mega Man X3 (U) ROM renamed to "Base_ROM.sfc" with the .sfc end as this notates that it's unheadered for Asar.
 * Asar must be used as the compiler.
 * Run "Asar MMX3.bat" and it'll expand the ROM and apply all coding changes.
 After, drop the file into the Atlas folder and run "Atlas.exe - X3 (Everything).bat" which will apply all text changes.
 You're good to go!